vuestorefront/vue-storefront/docs/guide/cookbook/module.md

 You can read [more in depth](#_3-hooking-into-hooks)

 ### 2-5.
 Recipe E (Manage module-level `config`)
-Sometimes you may want to give a change to your module, not a change of structure but a small change of configuration.
+Sometimes you may need to pass values to populate fields in your module configuration dynamically.
 We give you the ability to pass a `config` object to `registerModule` function, giving you options to choose when you register the `module`.

 1. Open the `index.ts` file of `example-module` again at `./src/modules/example-module`
 ```bash